ARTbio/startbio/docs/R-IOC/04_IOC_R_week_03.md

 ![](images/toolbox-do-it-yourself.png){: style="width:75px"} **Do it yourself !**

 - [x] Create a list with vectors (numeric, character and logical) of length 15, 8 and 10 respectively.
-Don't hesitate to use R function to create them without having to write them in hard copy (like : `hardcopy_vec <- c("it's", "not", "very", "effective", "that", "way")`)
+Don't hesitate to use R functions to create them without having to write them in hard copy (like : `hardcopy_vec <- c("it's", "not", "very", "effective", "that", "way")`)
     - [x] The numeric vector must follow a binomial distribution
     - [x] The character vector is the last 8 letters of the alphabet in capital
     - [x] The logical vector is composed as many true values than false in the order of your